-The planned opening date for Lime Wood is currently September 2023 and will cater initially for a Reception cohort of children with increasing capacity to 630 places for children aged 3-11 years.
-The delay to the opening is due to the progress of the completion of the housing development surrounding the school.
-The pandemic has further delayed progress.
+The planned opening date for Lime Wood is September 2023 and will cater initially for a Reception cohort of 60 children with increasing capacity to 630 places for children aged 3-11 years.

 Lime Wood will support the need for places generated by housing development planned for the Borough of Bexley, reflecting the aspirations we have for all our schools, offering another avenue of choice for parents and pupils.